 W.H.O.
 (World Health Organization) announces smallpox is eradicated.

-1990: ADHD Neuroimaging Study Showing Reduced Glucose Metabolism
+1990: ADHD Neuroimaging Study Shows Reduced Glucose Metabolism

 Almost two centuries after Crichton wrote about ADHD, Zametkin and colleagues conducted the first neuroimaging study of adults with ADHD (Cerebral glucose metabolism in adults with hyperactivity of childhood onset).